jawalsh/comic-book-paratexts/pages/cbp.md

 {% include feature/image.html objectid="assets/img/swinburne-erechtheus-advert.jpg" alt="The first page of a 32-page advertisement,  “A List of Books published by Chatto &amp; Windus.”
 The list is found at the back of Swinburne’s Erechtheus, a long poem published by Swinburne’s long-time publisher, Chatto &amp; Windus." caption="The first page of a 32-page advertisement,  “A List of Books published by Chatto &amp; Windus.”
 The list is found at the back of Swinburne’s Erechtheus, a long poem published by Swinburne’s long-time publisher, Chatto &amp; Windus." %}

+The paratexts of comics will also include lists of available works by the comics publishers.
+Two examples below, a “Mighty Marvel Checklist” from Marvel’s “Bullpen Bulletins” of January 1968 and an advertisement for subscriptions to Marvel comics and comics magazines, include such lists.

+{% include feature/image.html objectid="cbp_0043" width="75" alt="Publisher’s peritext: “Marvel Bullpen Bulletins.”
+Daredevil #36 (January 1968).
+Marvel Comics." caption="“Mighty Marvel Checklist” in Marvel’s “Bullpen Bulletins” from Daredevil #36 (January 1968)." %}

+{% include feature/image.html objectid="cbp_0514" width="75" alt="Advertisement for subscriptions to Marvel comics and comics magazines from Fantastic Four #162 (September 1975)." caption="Advertisement for subscriptions to Marvel comics and comics magazines from Fantastic Four #162 (September 1975)." %}

 For many mainstream American comic books, advertisements are by far the most common type of paratext.
 A single page of a silver or bronze-age comic could contain a dozen or more small advertisements.

 The single double-page spread below includes 37 separate advertisements.
 The size and density of the ads is reminiscent of classified advertisements found in newspapers.